I cannot work and am worried about being able to pay my rent

 - Read more about Universal Credit

-We're demanding that the government prevents a spike in homelessness after 23 August by ending the rent debt crisis.
+We're demanding that the government goes further with its support for renters to end the rent debt crisis.
 Sign the petition.